Petroleum Sarawak: Background

 In August 2016, following a retrenchment exercise by Petronas on Sarawakian workers, the Sarawak chief minister Adenan Satem had threatened to freeze the work permits of non-Sarawakians Petronas workers in the state.
 However, soon after that, the issue was resolved after Petronas agreed to offer more jobs for the Sarawak people.
-As of May 2017, Sarawak was still negotiating with Petronas for an increase in oil royalty to 20%.
+As of May 2017, Sarawak was still negotiating with Petronas for an increase in oil and petroleum royalty to 20%.